+We use SimLingo as the victim model in the following case study, as well as in RQ2 and RQ3, since both models exhibit similar attack success rates (Table~\ref{tab:rq1-main}).

-{\bf Case Study 1}: A vehicle successfully hijacked to the adversarial destination.
-Figure~\ref{fig:case_studies}~(a) shows a representative successful hijack on an one-intersection route.
-The victim vehicle's benign route requires a left turn at the upcoming intersection, while the adversarial route instructs the victim to continue straight.
-At $t{=}0.5s$, the adversarial vehicle merges in front of the victim and displays an initial patch for straight-line following.
+Figure~\ref{fig:case_studies} shows a successful hijack on a one-intersection route.
+The benign route of the victim vehicle requires a turn left at the upcoming intersection, while the adversarial route instructs the victim to continue straight.
+The hijack scenario starts as follows: At $t{=}0.5s$, the adversarial vehicle merges in front of the victim and displays an initial patch for straight-line following.
 As both vehicles approach the intersection ($t{=}1s$), the interactive adjustment loop detects a slight leftward drift in the victim's heading, which is consistent with its internal navigation that planned to turn left.
-In response, the interactive loop switches to a patch optimized for a right steering correction of approximately $6^{\circ}$ to reduce the victim's intent.
-At $t{=}1.5s$, the victim passes through the intersection going straight, and is fully committed to the adversarial route.
-The adversarial vehicle then reverts to the neutral ($0^{\circ}$) patch to maintain lane centering.
-At $t=2s$, the victim arrives within the 6-meter acceptance radius of the adversary-designated destination, and JackZebra completes the hijack.
+In response, the interactive loop switches to a patch optimized for a right-hand steering correction of approximately $6^{\circ}$ to counteract the victim's intent.
+At $t{=}1.5s$, the victim passes the intersection going straight and is fully committed to the adversarial route.
+The adversarial vehicle then returns to the neutral patch ($0^{\circ}$) to maintain lane centering.
+At $t=2s$, the victim arrives within the 6-meter acceptance radius of the adversary-designated destination and \sys completes the hijack.